kamir/kstreams-perf-test/README.md

 <a name="Procedure"/>

-# How to run example workloads?
+# How To Run Example Workloads?

 <a name="#Quick-Start-using-Confluent-Platform"/>

-## Quick-Start - using Confluent Platform (locally installed)
+## Quick-Start - Using Confluent Platform (locally installed)

 ### Prerequisites:
 + Confluent platform is installed.
 You can download it [here](https://www.confluent.io/download).